drivendataorg/zamba/docs/docs/yaml-config.md

 from zamba.models.manager import ModelManager
 ```

-The `ModelManager` class is used by `zamba`’s command line interface to handle preprocessing the filenames, loading the videos, serving them to the model, and saving predictions.
+The `ModelManager` class is used by `zamba`’s command line interface to handle preprocessing the filenames, loading the videos, training the model, performing inference, and saving predictions.
 Therefore any functionality available to the command line interface is accessible via the `ModelManager` class.

 To instantiate the `ModelManager` based on a configuration file saved at `test_config.yaml`:
 ```python